Relationship Between Dew Point And Humidity

 When the air temperature drops close to the dew point, humidity in the air increases.
 This means that the air is saturated with moisture and the air is unable to hold any more water vapor.
 Knowing the relationship between dew point and humidity can help individuals better understand the current weather conditions and how that may impact their activities.

-ALSO READ: What Is The Relationship Between Elements Minerals And Rocks
+ALSO READ: Relationship Between Drugs And Crime

 For example, when the dew point is high, it can make it more difficult for plants to absorb water and can lead to increased water stress.
 Likewise, high levels of humidity can make it difficult for individuals to cool off, as the sweat is unable to evaporate in the air.